ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

-We use [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) -- one closer to where the SharePoint Online tenent is hosted -- as the running example.
+We use [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) -- one closer to where the SharePoint Online tenant is hosted -- as the running example.
 The migration is preconditioned on Nintex Workflow and Nintex Forms add-ins being current.